Mercedes-AMG A45 S review - vying with the Audi RS3 for class honours

 The A45’s one of those cars that transcends class boundaries, too.
 It’s almost not worth comparing with other hot hatchbacks, given its expense (it’s more than fifty grand) and performance.
 In some ways, it actually makes more sense in CLA coupe form, where you might be tempted to class it as a supersaloon.

-If we’ve one reservation, and it’s a small one, it’s that while the A45 does offer a more complete and engaging driving experience than the A35 below it, there really are limited opportunities to enjoy the extra performance.
-That makes the A35 look like particularly good value – though it’s worth remembering that it’s the A45 we brought along to evo Car of the Year 2019...
+If we’ve one reservation, and it’s a small one, it’s that while the A45 does offer a more complete and engaging driving experience than the A35 below, it makes it look like particularly good value – though it’s worth remembering that it’s the A45 we brought along to evo Car of the Year 2019...